Huckleberry Hound

-Huckleberry "Huck" Hound is a fictional cartoon character, a blue anthropomorphic coonhound that speaks with a Tennessee Southern drawl.
+Huckleberry "Huck" Hound is a fictional cartoon character, a blue dog who speaks with a North Carolina accent.
 He first appeared in the series The Huckleberry Hound Show.
-The cartoon was one of six TV shows to win an Emmy Award in 1960 as an "Outstanding Achievement in the Field of Children's Programming"; the first animated series to receive such an award.
+The cartoon was one of six TV shows to win an Emmy Award in 1960 as a Primetime Emmy Award for Outstanding Children's Program; the first animated series to receive such an award.

-Most of his short films consist of Huck trying to perform jobs in different fields, ranging from policeman to dogcatcher, with results that backfire, yet usually coming out on top, either through slow persistence or sheer luck.
-Huck does not seem to exist in a specific time period as he has also been a Roman gladiator, a medieval knight, and a rocket scientist.
+In most of his cartoons he has different jobs, with results that backfire, yet usually coming out on top, either through slow persistence or sheer luck.
+He has been a Roman gladiator, a medieval knight, a dogcatcher, a policeman and a rocket scientist.
 He also appears in futuristic cartoons, as an intergalactic space policeman, alongside other Hanna-Barbera characters.
-The trademark of Huck was his tone-deaf and inaccurate rendition of "Oh My Darling, Clementine", often used as a running gag.
+His off-key and inaccurate rendition of "Oh My Darling, Clementine" was often used as a running gag.